nobucketdev/term3d/README.md

 - **Mesh Rendering:** Supports rendering of 3D meshes with triangle rasterization and a Z-buffer for correct depth occlusion.

-- **Lighting:** Includes support for multiple directional lights with adjustable color and intensity.
+- **Lighting:** Includes support for multiple directional lights with adjustable color and intensity, including Directional and Ambient light

 - **Shading Option:** Support Flat, Phone and wireframe material.